-- Go to Setup and create an Event type for your meeting.
+- Create an Event type for your meeting.
 You will need to use at least one Event type to ensure common settings between the User and resource.
-If you only have one Event type, name it the subject of your meeting.
+If you only have one Event type, name it with the subject of your meeting.

-- Go back to Setup and create two Booking pages: one for the User and a second one for the resource.
+- Create two Booking pages: one for the User and a second one for the resource.

-- Go to the Assignment section of the Master page.
-In the Rule types step, select Dynamic.
+- Go to the Event types and assignment section of the Master page.

-- In the Event-based rules step, click Add rule.
-Select the Event types that you want to offer in your Master page.
+- Select the Event types that you want to offer in your Master page.

-- Under Primary team member, choose the User's Booking page.
-The Primary team member owns the calendar event and determines the settings of the meeting, including the location, the booking form, the post-scheduling flow, notifications and third-party integrations.
+- Under Booking assignment, choose the User's Booking page.
+The Primary team member owns the calendar event and determines the settings of the meeting, including the location, the booking form, the post-scheduling flow, notifications, and third-party integrations.

 - Under Additional team members, select the Booking page you created for your resource.
-If the Primary team member is connected to a calendar, the resource will added as a guest to the calendar event and be cc'ed on all notifications.
-Click Save.
+If the Primary team member is connected to a calendar, the resource will be added as a guest to the calendar event and be cc'ed on all notifications.

 - Go to the Label and instructions section of the Master page.
 Here you can define the Public labels and Selection instructions for your Master page.
 You should define what a Panel member represents here.